vibbits/nextflow-workshop/docs/nextflow/project.md

 ---
 ### Step 4: Find unique sequences and plot

-To closely examine amplicon sequencing data and to extract from these the unique 16S sequence variants, there is an incredibly useful package in R called DADA2.
-You have been provided with a small R script which uses this package to count the abundance of each unique sequence in each sample.
+To closely examine amplicon sequencing data and to extract the unique 16S sequence variants from these, there is an incredibly useful package in R called DADA2.
+You have been provided with a small R script (`reads2counts.r`) which uses this package to count the abundance of each unique sequence in each sample.
 Based on these abundances, the script can compare samples to each other and can construct a distance tree (also known as a dendrogram):

 ```{image} ../img/nextflow/dendrogram.png
 :align: center